Arthur Smith (American football, born 1982): Atlanta Falcons

 On January 15, 2021, Smith was hired to become the head coach of the Atlanta Falcons.
-On September 12, 2021, Smith lost in his head coaching debut against the Philadelphia Eagles by a score of 32–6.
+On September 12, Smith lost in his head coaching debut against the Philadelphia Eagles by a score of 32–6.
 Two weeks later, Smith received his first career win as a head coach in a 17–14 victory over the New York Giants.
 The Falcons finished third in the NFC South with a 7–10 record and did not qualify for the playoffs.

 In his second season, Smith led the Falcons to another 7–10 record as the team finished fourth in the NFC South and did not qualify for the playoffs.
 Smith was widely criticized by various media outlets throughout the 2023 season for failing to utilize highly drafted players such as tight end Kyle Pitts, wide receiver Drake London, and running back Bijan Robinson.
 The Falcons finished the season with their third consecutive 7–10 record under Smith.
-This also extended the Falcons streak of missing the playoffs to six straight seasons, resulting in Smith's firing on January 8, 2024.
+This also extended the Falcons' streak of missing the playoffs to six consecutive seasons, resulting in Smith's firing on January 8, 2024.